Toolquix

 Q7: How accurate are the bitwise calculations?

-The calculator performs exact bit-level operations without approximation, ensuring precise results for any valid input size within the tool’s limits.
+The calculator performs exact bit-level Operation without approximation, ensuring precise results for any valid input size within the tool’s limits.

 Q8: Can this calculator be used for learning purposes?